minjae-89/cx_Freeze-Wheels/README.md

    `pip install cx_Freeze-5.0-cp35-cp35m-win_amd64.whl` (for the 64 bit version).
 Make sure that your `pip` is a reasonably recent version because old `pip` versions can't install directly from wheels.

-The binary Wheels on this page are the repository version `adb1d5716a84` of cx_Freeze 5.0, built with Visual Studio Community 2015 Update 2 on 2016-08-29.